lovesion/easyssh/README.md

 <h1 align="center">EasySSH</h1>

 ## The SSH connection manager to make your life easier.
+## Using zsh and zssh to make your life easier and easier.
+## Thanks to the project 'easyssh'!

 A complete, efficient and easy-to-use manager.
 Create and edit connections, groups, customize the terminal, with multiple instances of the same connection.